 Family Relationship Advice Line (the Advice Line) – 1800 050 321

-The Advice Line is a national telephone service to assist families affected by relationship or separation issues.
+The Advice Line is a confidential national telephone service to assist families affected by relationship or separation issues.
 The Advice Line provides:

-- advice on family separation issues;
+- advice on family separation issues

-- guidance on developing workable parenting arrangements after family separation;
+- guidance on developing workable parenting arrangements after family separation

-- advice about the impact of conflict on children;
+- advice about the impact of conflict on children

-- telephone and online family dispute resolution for people who need assistance;
+- telephone and online family dispute resolution for people who need assistance

-- information about the family law system;
+- information about the family law system

 - referral to a range of other services to help with family relationship and separation issues.

 FDR services assist families to reach agreement and to resolve their disputes related to family law issues about child and property related matters, outside of the court system.
+Clients may include grandparents and other extended family members affected by family separation.

 This program aims to support the wellbeing of children under the age of 18 from separated or separating families who are experiencing issues with difficult family relationships.

-The services help children and young people deal with issues arising from the breakdown of their parents’ relationship and the circumstances in which they find themselves and provide opportunities for them to participate in decisions that impact on them.
+The services help children and young people deal with issues arising from the breakdown of their parents’ relationship and the circumstances in which they find themselves and provide opportunities for them to participate in decisions that impact them.

 Family and Relationship Services (FaRS)